 Flying Cloud.
 Launched in 1851 from Donald McKay’s shipyard in East Boston, Flying Cloud was “the fastest vessel on long voyages that ever sailed under the American flag,” historian Samuel Eliot Morison declared.
-But McKay’s first extreme clipper, which reached San Francisco on August 31 less than 90 days after leaving New York, was born obsolete.
+But McKay’s first extreme clipper ship, which reached San Francisco on August 31 less than 90 days after leaving New York, was born obsolete.

-In fact, the business community hoped that Boston would become the premiere port not just for New England but for eastern Canada, and so many railroads extended their tracks to loading docks on the harbor.
+The business community hoped that Boston would become the premiere port not just for New England but for eastern Canada, and so many railroads extended their tracks to loading docks on the harbor.
 Those rail depots changed the waterfront all around the harbor, especially as companies soon began filling the tidelands between the tracks.
 That’s mostly what turned the neighborhood now known as the Seaport, for example, from mudflats into dry land (well, usually dry).

 The Lewis, a pioneering propeller-driven ocean steamer, was the flagship of a Boston company formed to provide regular service to Liverpool.
 This venture did not go well.
 On her first voyage, the Lewis lost a propeller on the way over and ran out of coal on the way back.
 Her corporation promptly collapsed.
 She was bought by Cornelius Vanderbilt and sent to the Pacific to run between Nicaragua and San Francisco.
 After careless navigation, she was wrecked on a beach north of San Francisco in 1853.
 Luckily, all 385 passengers—including a former Army captain, William Tecumseh Sherman—were rescued before the Lewis broke up that night.

 Shutdown.
 This sunny Wednesday looks like a Sunday on the Harborwalk, with runners and families on bicycles.
 Schools are closed, construction stopped, restaurants limited to takeout and delivery, large gatherings prohibited.
 Unsurprisingly, the working harbor isn’t working.
-At the entrance to Little Mystic Channel, the dredging fleet is tied up.
+At the entrance to Little Mystic Channel, the fleet is tied up.
 Up the Mystic River, there is no huge shoebox ship unloading cars, no bulk carrier loading scrap.
 As I turn south and head for the Coast Guard base, where many cutters big and small are resting, no ferries are visible.
 The pygmy pushtug Jake, with its cargo of portapotty, is the only workboat underway.

 The legends of Captain Ben Forbes.
-In 1847 as the horrific Irish famine dragged on, the citizens of Boston gathered 800 tons of food and persuaded Congress to let them borow a ship for this desperately needed cargo.
+In 1847 as the horrific Irish famine dragged on, the citizens of Boston gathered 800 tons of food and persuaded Congress to let them borrow a Navy ship for this desperately needed cargo.
 Skippered by Robert Bennet Forbes, the Jamestown (photo above) arrived in Cork in 15 days, a “remarkably quick” passage, as he noted.

 Covered in Stephen Puleo’s newly published Voyage of Mercy, this incident was just one episode in Forbes’s long colorful career as captain, merchant and philanthropist.